siobhain/travelexpenses/README.md

 Link rhe Heroku app to the repo click on deploy

+This application uses Heroku for deployment

+Create the application
+First create the requirements file the Heroku will use to import the dependencies required for deployment: type pip3 freeze > requirements.txt.
+For this project the requirements.txt file is empty as no libraries or modules were imported other than from the standard python library.
+Navigate to the Heroku website create an account by entering your email address and a password Activate the account through the authentication email sent to your email account Click the new button and select create a new app from the dropdown menu Enter a name for the application which must be unique, in this case the app name is after-the-party Select a region, in this case Europe
+Click create app
+Heroku settings
+From the horizontal menu bar select 'Settings'.
+In the buildpacks section, where further necessary dependencies are installed, click 'add buildpack'.
+Select 'Python' first and click 'save changes'.
+Next click 'node.js' and then click 'save changes' again.
+The 'Python' buildpack must be above the 'node.js' buildpack'.
+They can be clicked on and dragged to change the order if necessary.
+Deployment
+In the top menu bar select 'Deploy'.
+In the 'Deployment method' section select 'Github' and click the connect to Github button to confirm.
+In the 'search' box enter the Github repository name for the project.
+Click search and then click connect to link the heroku app with the Github repository.
+The box will confirm that heroku is connected to the repository which in this case is After the Party.
+Scroll down to select either automatic or manual deployment.
+For this project automatic deployment was selected.
+If you wish to choose automatic deployment select the button 'Enable Automatic Deploys'.
+This will rebuild the app every time a change is pushed to Github.
+If you wish to manually deploy click the button 'Deploy Branch'.
+The default 'Master' option in the dropdown menu should be selected in both cases.
+When the app is deployed a message 'Your app was successfully deployed' will be shown.
+Click 'view' to see the deployed app in the browser.
+The live deployment of the project can be seen here
+The app starts automatically and can be restarted by pressing the 'Run Program' button.
+Forking the Repository
+If you wish to fork the repository to make changes without affecting the original you can fork the repository

+Navigate to the After the Party repository
+Click the 'Fork' button at the top right of the page.
+A forked copy of the repository will appear in your Repositories page.
+Cloning the Repository
+On Github navigate to the main page of the After the Party.
+Above the list of files click the dropdown code menu.
+Select the https option and copy the link.
+Open the terminal.
+Change the current working directory to the desired destination location.
+Type the git clone command with the copied URL: git clone https://github.com/siob Press enter to create the local clone.

 ## TEchnology used

 gspread - allows communication with google sheets